Narven/rustwannabe/src/015-functions.md

 Functions allow us to create smaller blocks of code that have a specific purpose.

+{blurb, class: info}
+Till now I've added `asserts` to the code, but from this section onwards, by learning how to work with functions, we are going to start having unit tests in almost all the examples.

+I'm doing this so that people can almost from the start get a feeling and grow familiar with testing the code, and this is even better with rust since tests are done in the same file where the code is.
+This means that most of the code will be encapsulated inside functions so that we can test them.
+{/blurb}

 Funtions requirements:
 * start with `fn` (FUN)
 * `snake_case` by naming convention